The crypto SMSF allows investors to integrate digital assets into their retirement strategy — but how do they work?

 How Do I Set up a Crypto SMSF?

-Setting up a crypto SMSF is a long, complicated process.
-If you’re not sure how to get started, it’s best to reach out to a financial advisory firm for detailed guidance.
+Setting up a crypto SMSF can be a long, complicated process.
+If you’re not sure how to get started, it’s best to reach to to a AFS licensee (such as a financial planner) for detailed guidance & setup.

-The basic steps involved with setting up a cryptocurrency SMSF begin with a decision — investors must decide on the structure of the fund.
+The basic steps involved with setting up a cryptocurrency SMSF begins with a key decision in the structure of the fund.
 An SMSF can be structured with multiple individual trustees, or as a corporate trust.
 An SMSF can have up to four individual trustees, or a corporate trustee.

 Determining whether your SMSF should have individual trustees or a corporate trustee is an important decision.
-The ATO guide to SMSFs provides more insight into the options presented by both structures, which vary based on costs, ownership of assets, membership requirements, and penalties.
+The ATO guide to SMSFs provides useful insight into the options presented by both structures, which vary based on costs, ownership of assets, membership requirements, and penalties applicable should the SMSF, or Trustees, be found to be non-compliant with the relevant legislation.

 Once investors decide on the structure of a crypto SMSF, eligible trustees must be appointed.
 Subsequent to trustee appointment, a trust deed and trust must be created in accordance with state or territory laws.

-It’s essential that a crypto SMSF acquire classification as an Australian super fund.
-This allows the crypto SMSF to function as a compliant super fund, and receive the important tax concessions that make it suitable for retirement investment.
-Once a crypto SMSF receives classification as an Australian super fund, the SMSF is registered and registers an ABN.
+It’s essential that crypto SMSFs acquire classification as an Australian super fund.
+This allows the crypto SMSF to function as a compliant super fund, and receive the important tax concessions that make it suitable for retirement investment vehicle.
+Once a crypto SMSF receives classification as an Australian super fund, the SMSF is registered and the next step is to register the SMSF for an ABN.
+In addition the SMSF needs to set up a bank account and establish the most appropriate exit strategy for the fund should an exit strategy be required.

-Once the SMSF is registered, the SMSF needs to set up a bank account and establish an exit strategy.
-When this process is finalized, the crypto SMSF is considered operational and valid.
+Once this process is finalized, the crypto SMSF is considered operational and valid.
 From start to finish, the process of creating a crypto SMSF can take up to six weeks.

 How Much Does it Cost to Set Up a Crypto SMSF?